kamejosh/owlbear-hp-tracker/USAGE.md

 By default when selecting a Token either in the [Game Master's Grimoire Action Window](#game-masters-grimoire-action-window) or in the Scene.
 The associated statblock of the selected Token is displayed except when the statblock is collapsed.
 This can be prevented by "pinning" a statblocks.
 While pinned no automatic switching is done even when another statblock is selected.
 To reactivate automatic switching unselect the pin on the currently active statblock.

 ![Statblock Demo](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_demo.gif)

+<h4 id="shared-abilits">Shared Abilities</h4>

+The Statblock Popover also shows a list of all abilities that have been shared with you.
+You can pin and search these abilities.
+They are still connected with the token they've been shared from, so in case you use a limited ability it will reduce the uses for the statblock.

 <h1 id="custom-statblocks">Custom Statblocks</h1>